PiyushKumarPU/Algorithms/Notes/self/Int_DSA/Hashing Basics.md

         arr[3] =  [1,2,3]
         ans : false

+### Solution Approach
     Idea 1 :
         Check each and every subarray of given array and find its sum, if sum is zero then return true.

      No of loops in above idea
         2 loop to fix start and end of subarray